 The oceans around Thailand are home to some of the most biodiverse ecosystems in the world.

-Stunning coral reefs, charismatic species including Turtles, Whales and Dolphins and lush beach forests can all still be observed in magnificent splendor in this beautiful country.
-But their days may be numbered.
+Stunning coral reefs, charismatic species including turtles, whales and dolphins and lush beach forests can all still be observed in magnificent splendor in this beautiful country.
+But all is not well.

 Over the past four decades, Thailand’s rapid economic development has led to a rise in environmental issues including water pollution, loss of biodiversity and loss of coastal habitats including mangrove forests, seagrass beds and coral reefs.